 South-facing and framed by the neighbours' Olive hedge, we layered 21 Mediterranean species and cultivars into the roof terrace, creating a cascading foliar composition which is intrinsically low maintenance.
-Since our clients devote much time to their Algarve home, Southern Portugal, the flora depicts searing, coastal regions with Agapanthus, Arbutus, Chamaerops palm, Nerium and Pinus, alongside Agave and Dasylirion succulents in bespoke planters – contrasted by Hebe and Libertia from New Zealand in a pair of tall, linear troughs.
+Since our clients devote much time to their Algarve home in Southern Portugal, the sun-loving flora represents searing coastal regions with Agapanthus, Arbutus, Chamaerops palm, Nerium and Pinus, alongside Mexican Agave and Dasylirion succulents in bespoke rooftop planters – contrasted by Hebe and Libertia from New Zealand in tall troughs.

 Essential oils wafting peacefully under piny canopies, caressed by tranquil skies and sandy beaches, produce spellbindingly meditative properties.
 To evoke such a primal, natural environment, shrouded in a hazy smog, contaminated riverbank and crane-filled horizon, entails a rigorous plants selection which immanently withstands this rather unfavourable microclimate, and sustains its sculptural silhouettes in dismal weather.
 Hovering above one of London's most cosmopolitan river crossings, with excellent drainage and sheltering buildings, the Mediterranean floras which enfold the rooftop perform elegantly with their evergreen energy, flaking bark and arching seed heads.